Carnivores: Dinosaur Hunter: Reception

-Sequels and remaster
+Sequels and remakes

-Carnivores: Dinosaur Hunter HD, a sequel in the Carnivores series and a modern remake of the original Carnivores (1998), was released in 2013.
+Carnivores: Dinosaur Hunter HD, a sequel in the Carnivores series and a modernized remake of the original Carnivores (1998), was released exclusively for the PlayStation 3 in 2013.

-Carnivores: Dinosaur Hunter Reborn, a sequel to Carnivores: Dinosaur Hunter, was released on May 27, 2015.
-The game was developed and published by Digital Dreams Entertainment, and was released for PC via Steam.
-The company had initially tried launching the game with a 2014 Kickstarter campaign, but was unsuccessful.
-Key members of the development team for the original Carnivores game reunited to create Carnivores: Dinosaur Hunter Reborn.
-A remastered version of Carnivores: Dinosaur Hunter Reborn was released on June 1, 2021, as Carnivores: Dinosaur Hunt.
-It was developed and published by Digital Dreams for Nintendo Switch, PlayStation 4, and Xbox One.
+Carnivores: Dinosaur Hunter Reborn, a sequel to Carnivores: Dinosaur Hunter, was developed and published by Digital Dreams Entertainment and released for Microsoft Windows via Steam on May 27, 2015.
+Development of the game followed an unsuccessful Kickstarter crowdfunding campaign launched by the company in 2014.
+Several key members of the original Carnivores development team reunited to work on the project.

+A remastered version, titled Carnivores: Dinosaur Hunt, was developed and published by Digital Dreams and released on June 1, 2021, for the Nintendo Switch, PlayStation 4, and Xbox One.